Alfresco/docs-activiti-enterprise/docs/modeling/scripts.md

 ---

 # Scripts
-Scripts are used to execute a specific script outside of a process.
+Scripts are used to execute a script as part of a process.
 Process variables can be passed to the script and the results of a script can be sent back to a process instance as process variables.

+Scripts can be added to a process definition by using a [script task](../modeling/processes/bpmn/script.md).

 The languages a script can be written in are the following: